This is the story of my friend Marie (29) who’s dating Mike (49).

 Ah, I do like this question as there are so many benefits!
 Although, these may be due to the person I am dating rather than a function of his age.
 But anyway, for starters –

-I’m not saying everyone who spent their teenage years in the 60’s will pull the chair out for a lady (in fact, I would have assumed the opposite) but after nearly 3 years, I still get the door held open for me almost every time and the words “hello gorgeous!” uttered every day!
+I’m not saying everyone who spent their teenage years in the 60’s will pull the chair out for a lady (in fact, I would have assumed the opposite).
+After nearly three years, I still get the door held open for me almost every time and the words “hello gorgeous!” uttered every day!

 I admit I am still a bit consumed by my own selfish concern of where I am on my life’s journey.
 Thankfully, when I have a panic attack or a hissy-fit, I have someone to show me the bigger picture and level me out.
 I know I won’t have to counsel him for similar reasons later down the road.